Skip to main content

 • loss of teeth

-If you have acute necrotising ulcerative gingivitis (ANUG) and it's not treated, it can cause more severe complications.
+If you have necrotising periodontal disease (NPD) and you do not get it treated, it can cause more severe complications.

 The infection can spread to all areas of your gums and the alveolar bone surrounding your teeth.